allenc125789/TurtleNAS/docs/update-logs/Planned-Updates.md

 ~ Create a dockerfile for easier deployment

 ~ fix the hotbar of the browser.
 Currently, it is a bit buggy when scrolling down.
 Will probably need a seperate div on the table item.

+~ Change the admin->update page from an html styled list, to something similar to the browser page, that allows the selection/deselection of which upgrades you do/don't want.